mcraig-ibme/fsl_sub/README.md

 Required Arguments:

-    command - string or list containing command to run or the file name of the array task file.
+* command - string or list containing command to run or the file name of the array task file.
     If array_specifier is given then this must be a string/list containing the command to run.

 Optional Arguments:

-    job_name - Symbolic name for task (defaults to first component of command) array_task - is the command is an array task (defaults to False) jobhold - id(s) of jobs to hold for (string or list) array_hold - complex hold string
+* job_name - Symbolic name for task (defaults to first component of command)
+* array_hold - complex hold string
-    array_limit - limit concurrently scheduled array
+* array_limit - limit concurrently scheduled array
     tasks to specified number
-    array_specifier - n[-m[:s]] n subtasks or starts at n, ends at m with a step of s.
+* array_specifier - n[-m[:s]] n subtasks or starts at n, ends at m with
+* array_task - is the command is an array task (defaults to False)
-    as_tuple - if true then return job ID as a single value tuple parallel_env - parallel environment name
+* as_tuple - if true then return job ID as a single value tuple
+* coprocessor - name of coprocessor required
+* coprocessor_toolkit - coprocessor toolkit version
+* coprocessor_class - class of coprocessor required
+* coprocessor_class_strict - whether to choose only this class
+    or all more capable
+* coprocessor_multi - how many coprocessors you need (or
+    complex description) (string)
+* export_vars - list of environment variables to copy from current environment or list of variable=setting to set new or override current variable
+* jobhold - id(s) of jobs to hold for (string or list) a step of s.
-    jobram - RAM required by job (total of all threads) jobtime - time (in minutes for task) requeueable - job may be requeued on node failure resources - list of resource request strings ramsplit - break tasks into multiple slots to meet RAM constraints priority - job priority (0-1023)
+* jobram - RAM required by job (total of all threads)
+* jobtime - time (in minutes for task)
+* keep_jobscript - whether to preserve (as jobid.sh) the script that was submitted
+    to the cluster (ignored for 'None' submission type)
+* logdir - directory to put log files in
-    mail_on - mail user on 'a'bort or reschedule, 'b'egin, 'e'nd, 's'uspended, 'n'o mail
+* mail_on - mail user on 'a'bort or reschedule, 'b'egin, 'e'nd, 's'uspended, 'n'o mail
-    mailto - email address to receive job info native_holds - whether to process the jobhold or array_hold input logdir - directory to put log files in coprocessor - name of coprocessor required
+* mailto - email address to receive job info
-    coprocessor_toolkit - coprocessor toolkit version
-    coprocessor_class - class of coprocessor required
-    coprocessor_class_strict - whether to choose only this class or all more capable
+* native_holds - whether to process the jobhold or array_hold input
-    coprocessor_multi - how many coprocessors you need (or complex description) (string)
+* parallel_env - parallel environment name
+* priority - job priority (0-1023)
+* project - Cluster project to submit job to, defaults to None
-    queue - Explicit queue to submit to - use jobram/jobtime in preference to this
+* queue - Explicit queue to submit to - use jobram/jobtime in preference to this
+* requeueable - job may be requeued on node failure
+* resources - list of resource request strings
+* ramsplit - break tasks into multiple slots to meet RAM constraints
-    usescript - queue config is defined in script project - Cluster project to submit job to, defaults to None
+* usescript - queue config is defined in script

 ### calc_slots

 Arguments:

-    job_ram
+* job_ram
-    slot_size
+* slot_size
-    job_threads
+* job_threads

 Calculates the number of queue slots necessary to achieve the RAM and thread requirements of a job.
 This is used internally within submit so wouldn't normally need to be run.

 ### getq_and_slots

 Arguments:

-    queues
+* queues
-    job_time=0
+* job_time=0
-    job_ram=0,
+* job_ram=0,
-    job_threads=1
+* job_threads=1
-    coprocessor=None
+* coprocessor=None
-    ll_env=None
+* ll_env=None

 This returns a tuple consisting of the queue and the number of slots required for the specified job parameters.